Selects: Noise Pollution: Arrrgh!

 There are six discs in the cervical spine, 12 discs in the thoracic spine, and five discs in the lumbari.

-If each disc were to lose a minimum of one sixteenth of an inch in height, that adds up pretty quickly, and you can easily lose an inch plus in your lifetime.
+If each disc were to lose a minimum of 1 16th of an inch in height, that adds up pretty quickly, and you can easily lose an inch plus in your lifetime.
+Wow.

-The other thing to consider as we age as our muscles and tissues get tighter pulls us into positions of poor posture.
+The other thing to consider as we age is our muscles and tissues get tighter, pulls us into positions of poor posture.
+Circumstances.

-And if you have any physical therapy needs in Illinois, give Steve a call.
+Yeah, and if you have any physical therapy needs in Illinois, give Steve a call.
+Sounds good.

 Head to beautiful Roscoe, Illinois.